latj/hub-spoke-microhack/README.md

 - Go to the new folder hub-spoke-microhack and start the deployment

-`terraform init`

-- Now run apply to start the deployment (When prompted, confirm with a **yes** to start the deployment)

-`terraform apply`

-- Choose you region for deployment (location).
-E.g. eastus, westeurope, etc
+`az deployment sub create     --template-uri https://raw.githubusercontent.com/latj/hub-spoke-microhack/master/azuredeploy.json --location eastus`

 - Choose a suitable password to be used for your Virtual Machines administrator account (username: AzureAdmin)

 - Wait for the deployment to complete.
-This will take around 30 minutes (the VPN gateways take a while).
+This will take around 45 minutes (the VPN gateways take a while).

 ## Task 2 : Explore and verify the deployed resources